fbpx

 IGT & DOC Super Tuscans

 European Union legislation eventually led to changes in the appellations.
-The Italian government dropped the table wine designation for vintage-dated wines and created a new appellation in 1992: the Indicazione Geografica Tipica (IGT).
+In 1992, the Italian government dropped the table wine designation for vintage-dated wines and created a new appellation: the Indicazione Geografica Tipica (IGT).
 This appellation gave wine producers greater freedom to express themselves.
 Some restrictions do exist, but they are fundamental.

 Thanks to the evolution of appellations, you can find IGT and DOC Super Tuscans.
 The Bolgheri DOC, created in 1984 for white and rosé wines in the Bolgheri area on the Tuscan coast, home to Tenuta San Guido and Sassicaia, received approval for the sub-appellations Bolgheri Superiore DOC and Bolgheri Sassicaia DOC for red wines in 1994.
 Sassicaia is the only Super Tuscan – and, in fact, the only wine in Italy – that gained its sub-appellation.
 The change in appellations allowed some Super Tuscans produced within the Chianti Classico region, such as Cepparello and Flaccianello, to be labeled as Chianti Classico DOCG.
 Still, the producers decided, in the end, to stay within the IGT appellation.